soodaayush/canadian-computing-competition/README.md

 ## Inspiration

-I heard about this programming contest and decided I wanted to test my problem-solving skills so I can eventually compete at the national or even international level.
+I came across the CCC while looking for ways to challenge myself beyond classroom assignments.
+Competitive programming seemed like a natural next step, a way to sharpen both speed and precision in problem-solving.
+My long-term goal is to compete at the national level and, ideally, aim for the international stage.

 ## Challenges

-Designing clean and efficient solutions to solve complex problems, especially those that involve data structures and algorithms that take time to execute.
+Solving CCC problems isn’t just about writing code that works, it’s about writing clean, efficient, and scalable solutions.
+Whether it's handling edge cases, optimizing time complexity, or choosing the right data structure, every question pushes me to think critically under time constraints.

 ## The Repository

-These are some of my solutions to Junior & Senior CCC contests ranging from 2010 - 2024.
+This repository contains my solutions to problems from the Canadian Computing Competition (CCC), a programming contest that tests algorithmic thinking, problem decomposition, and coding under pressure.
+This repository is a work in progress, as I continue competing, I'll keep updating it with new insights and solutions.

 ## Lessons Learned

+Through these contests, I've strengthened my ability to:

-I learned how to break down complex problems into smaller, manageable parts and address each one to solve the overall issue.
+- Break down complex problems into manageable components
+- Translate logic into clean, working code
+- Analyze and improve time/space efficiency
+- Reflect on mistakes and refine my approach

 ## Contests Written